kojix2/rubio-radio/README.md

 rubio
 ```

-Default player is `cvlc`.
-But you can use any command line player that can take URL of radio station as its first argument.
+Default player is `cvlc` on Linux and `vlc -I rc` on Mac and Windows.
+But, you can use any command line player that can take URL of radio station as its first argument.

 ```
 rubio --backend mpg123